 Heat exchangers work best in smaller, closed spaces with limited airflow, such as a basement.
 For best results, they need to be operated continuously.
 While new heat exchangers can cost $600 or more, per the University of Minnesota, users can recoup that investment through lower utility bills.

 Active ventilation involves setting up a fan at the main entrance to the space and allowing it to blow continuously, creating positive pressure that reduces the rate of radon leakage out of the surrounding soil.
-Vents connecting the crawlspace with the outdoor air reduce radon even further.
+Vents connecting the crawl space with the outdoor air reduce radon even further.
 The cost of active DIY crawl space ventilation varies widely depending on the number of vents and the type of fan; basic floor or window fans cost around $30, but industrial-strength fans are more expensive.

-Passive ventilation involves venting the crawlspace to the outside, again with windows and doors closed, without the added benefit of a fan.
+By contrast, passive ventilation merely involves venting the crawl space to the outside, again with windows and doors closed, without the added benefit of a fan.
 Although it costs nothing, it’s far less effective than active ventilation.

 8. Lower Level Pressurization

 For the best results, fans need to be kept on continuously, and all doors and windows not equipped with a fan must remain shut at all times.
-The cost varies based on the number of fans used (at a cost of at least $50 per fan) and whether any special vents are required.
+The cost varies based on the number of fans used and whether any special vents are required.
 Assuming a minimum cost of $20 per fan, a three-fan system would cost $60 to install.

 9. Sealing and Patching

 To counter the ongoing effects of settling, water damage, and seismic activity, repeat the sealing process every year.
-The EPA recommends pairing sealing and patching with another radon mitigation technique – or at least with constant ventilation (open windows and screen doors) – due to limited evidence that sealing reduces indoor radon concentrations on a consistent basis.
+The EPA recommends pairing sealing and patching with another radon mitigation technique — or at least with constant ventilation through open windows and screen doors — due to limited evidence that sealing reduces indoor radon concentrations on a consistent basis.

 I’ve been a tenant in several older houses in the Upper Midwest, where radon is quite common.
-In fact, in Minnesota, where I live now, radon is present in unsafe concentrations in about two in five homes.
 Statistically, it’s likely that I lived in a rental with unsafe radon levels at some point.
 But until I bought my own house, I didn’t give radon much thought.